Dodge Sold Five New Vipers In 2019, Down From 19 Sold In 2018

 The Viper, a sports car eager to frighten drivers and passengers alike, had never been a massive sales success for the automaker, but it was an exceptional halo car.
 When Dodge unveiled the Viper concept in early 1989, it stunned the world.
 Here was an American sports car offering, at the time, supercar levels of horsepower wrapped in a wild design.
 People were shocked when Dodge gave Viper production the green light.

-Sales consistently reached over 1,000 a year, with 2,100 finding owners in 2003.
+Sales consistently reached over 1,000 a year, according to CarSalesBase, with 2,100 finding owners in 2003.
 Then the economy collapsed in 2008, which coincided with the introduction of the fourth-generation Viper the same year.
 Declining sales saw the nameplate disappear in 2010 only to reappear for 2013 with a ton of new safety features such as anti-lock brakes, electronic stability control, and traction control for the first time.
 Sales never recovered, though, hovering around 600 Vipers sold per year until 2017 when the company sold 585.

 Gallery: 2016 Dodge Viper ACR